SpicyWeb-de/isp-dnstool/README.md

 In the current codebase I don't see that options.
 My excues for that is, that this code was never meant to be a CLI tool.
 It started as a simple top-down sync script without any options nor configuration.

+### Docs

+To generate the class documentation, install PHPDocumentor on your machine (I simply download phpDocumentor.phar from the project page) and run it in the project root.

+You will also need to install php-xml and graphviz for successful doc generation.